-No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by this Sub-Fund.
+The Sub-Fund does not use a reference benchmark for the purpose of attaining the environmental and social characteristics promoted by the Sub-Fund.

 Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.